JakubR12/cds-visual-portfolio/assignments/assignment-4/README.md

 We created two python scripts and an extra utility script.
 One takes the full MNIST data set, trains a Logistic Regression Classifier, and prints the evaluation metrics to the terminal.
 The other should take the full MNIST dataset, train a neural network classifier, and print the evaluation metrics to the terminal.

 ## Methods

-For modeling we used the LogisticRegression() classifier from sci-kit learn, and the NeuralNetwork class that Ross had build from scratch using only Numpy.
+For modeling we used the LogisticRegression() classifier from sci-kit learn, and the NeuralNetwork() class that Ross had build from scratch using only Numpy.
 They both use a custom function from the utility script to preprocess the data.
 It fetches the data, rescales it, and train/test splits it.

 ## Results

 Our initial Logistic Regression baseline had a weighted average accuracy of 92%.
 By comparison, using the neural network model resulted in an accuracy of 96% after 15 epochs.
 The NeuralNetwork() class was built in pure numpy, and lacked features for finding the optimal architecture and stopping point for training.
 We suspect that an even higher accuracy can be reached with this model, if you are lucky with the architecture and parameters.

-Code wise, we could also improve our scripts so that no time is wasted preprocessing data again and again.
+Code wise, we could also improve our scripts so that no time is wasted pre-processing data again and again.

 Here are the metrics: